There is a unique kind of anxiety that comes along with travel.

 One: Walk everywhere.
 It is without a doubt the best way to see a new place.
 Get lost on purpose.

 Two: Investigate things that intrigue you.
 Walk into a building with interesting architecture.
 Ask questions.
 Don’t be afraid to look foolish.

-Three: You are going to miss seeing things, probably "major" things.
-That's fine.
-Going to the far edge of town to search for a small museum in Paris can be more rewarding then climbing the Eiffel Tower.
-If it feels like travel blasphemy you are on the right track.
+Three: You are going to miss seeing things, probably “major” things.
+That’s fine.
+Going to the far edge of town to search for a small museum in Paris can be more rewarding than climbing the Eiffel Tower.
+If it feels like travel blasphemy, then you are on the right track.